Articles on: Pre-orders and Backorders

 How to add a Backorder Button to your Shopify store

-If a product on your Shopify store has sold out and you are restocking it, add a backorder button to improve your cash flow and gauge some demand for the item so you can adjust your order with suppliers accordingly.
-Timesact preorder Shopify app makes it easy to enable this flow in just a few steps.
+If a product in your Shopify store is sold out and you plan to restock it, consider adding a backorder button.
+This can help improve your cash flow and assess demand for the item, allowing you to adjust your orders with suppliers as needed.
+The Timesact Preorder Shopify app makes it easy to enable this feature in just a few simple steps.

-Tap the New Template button on the top right corner.
+Tap the New Template button in the top right corner.

 We will enter the button name on the next screen (Button tab).
 "Backorder" or any other name you wish to give the button can be entered here.

 Next, we can go to the Message tab, where we can add text that will be displayed on product pages.
-We can use it to inform customers of discounts or when they can expect the item to ship.
-Example text: "This product is on backorder, shipping in 30 days.
-Order now for 15% off."
+We can use it to inform customers of discounts or to let them know when they can expect their items to be shipped.

 In this tab, you can also set a countdown timer to the restock, for example, to make it more compelling.

 Next, we can add a badge to the product images on the product page and/or the collection pages.
-Go for something short here, like "Backorder".
+Opt for something concise, such as "Backorder".

 Next, in the Cart tab, we can add a label for the item with information about the shipping date, for example.